<?xml version="1.0" encoding="UTF-8" ?>

 <title>Crimean-Congo haemorrhagic fever in Spain</title>

-<description>Since the beginning of 2026 and as of 17 June, one confirmed case of Crimean-Congo haemorrhagic fever has been reported in Salamanca, Spain.
+<description>As of 10 July 2026, local health authorities have reported a death from Crimean-Congo haemorrhagic fever in Salamanca, Spain.
+The case had reported a tick bite.
 Please see our Topics in Brief article for further details on Crimean-Congo haemorrhagic fever.</description>

 </item>